vitkyrka/kninja/README.md

 ## Usage

+Python 3.4+ is required.
+Install the required packages with:

+    pip3 install -r requirements.txt

 Run `kninja.py` to generate Ninja build files.
 This must also be run manually after any changes to .config or Makefiles.